 Procedural fairness is basic to the proper enforcement of all MCU regulations.
-Accordingly, no disciplinary action shall be initiated, or sanction imposed against a respondent until they have been notified in writing of the complaints against them and their rights under this Code and given the opportunity to be heard via a written and if the respondent wishes, verbal statement.
+Accordingly, no disciplinary action shall be initiated, or sanction imposed against a respondent until they have been notified in writing of the complaints against them and their rights under this Code and given the opportunity to be heard via a written, and if the respondent wishes, verbal statement.
 Verbal conversations will be recorded with expressed permission by all involved.
-Complainants shall also be accorded certain accommodation, as provided below.
+Complainants shall also be accorded certain accommodations, as provided below.

-- A. Regulations and disciplinary sanctions affecting the conduct of all respondents shall be based on general principles of equitable treatment. - B. The Conduct Committee shall ensure that respondents are served, regardless of whether disciplinary action is taken, by making full use of MCU services, or if necessary, by making referrals to community and expert resources. - C. The MCU Student Council or student representative(s) shall have an opportunity to participate in the formulation of all regulations and policies pertaining to the Code of Conduct at MCU. - D. All MCU policies pertaining to discipline shall be published, distributed, or posted in such a manner as to furnish adequate notice of their contents to people. - E. Respondents to violations of the Code of Conduct can expect the following procedural protections: - a.
+- A. Regulations and disciplinary sanctions affecting the conduct of all respondents shall be based on general principles of equitable treatment. - B. The Conduct Committee shall ensure that respondents are served, regardless of whether disciplinary action is taken, by making full use of MCU services, or if necessary, by making referrals to community and expert resources.

+- C. The MCU Student Council or student representative(s) shall have an opportunity to participate in the formulation of policies pertaining to the Code of Conduct at MCU. - D. All MCU policies pertaining to discipline shall be published, distributed, or posted in such a manner as to furnish adequate notice of their contents to people. - E. Respondents to violations of the Code of Conduct can expect the following procedural protections: - a.
 To be informed in writing of the complaint and alleged misconduct upon which the complaint is based. - b.
 To present a written and, if the respondent wishes, verbal statement for the MCU Official or committee presenting the violation to the respondent.
 Verbal conversations will be recorded with expressed permission by all involved. - c.
 To be allowed reasonable time to prepare their statement. - d.
 To be informed of the evidence upon which a complaint is based and accorded an opportunity to offer a relevant response. - e.
 To propose relevant witnesses. - f.
 To be assured of confidentiality, in accordance with the terms of the Federal Family Educational Rights and Privacy Act (FERPA). - g.
 To request that any person conducting a disciplinary conference be disqualified on the grounds of a conflict of interest: - i.
 If a respondent feels a conflict of interest exists as defined above, a written request explaining the perceived conflict must be submitted to the Director of Compliance for consideration within seven (7) business days of the written notification from the Director of Compliance or of the date of the conflict of interest.
-The Director of Compliance will notify the respondent within five (5) business days with the new make-up of the

-Committee, or why the request was denied.
+The Director of Compliance will notify the respondent within five (5) business days with the new make-up of the Committee, or why the request was denied. - h.
+To be considered not responsible for the alleged conduct until proven by a preponderance of information. - i.
+To have an advocate for the Code of Conduct review process, as defined by this code, present during any interviews or conduct proceedings. - j.
+Right of Appeal: Decisions made by a Conduct Committee shall not be final until the appeal processes have been exhausted, waived, or the time has expired. - F. A complainant can expect the following procedural accommodations: - a.
+To be allowed reasonable time to prepare a statement for the Director of Compliance and/or Conduct Committee. - b.
+To be accorded the opportunity to offer a relevant response to any assertions made.c.
+To propose relevant witnesses to the Committee. - c.
+To be assured of confidentiality following the terms of federal FERPA laws. - d.
+To request that any person conducting a disciplinary conference be disqualified on the grounds of a conflict of interest as defined above.